 with a Sim, so it can send or receive calls.
 Not all tablets have a

 slot for a SIM

 I never cease to be amazed at what apps are now available.
 I can tell

 (mini) iPad to "Time my egg to four minutes", it answers me and sets

 alarm. with a countdown to blast off.
-Daughter has an iPhone app which,
+I have an iPhone app which,

-she is jogging, tells her her speed, time, route, distance and how many
+when I am cycling or walking, tells me the speed, time, route, distance and how many

 burned !
 Most smartphones can now be used as a Sat Nav with spoken

 directions.
 Try WAZE (free) You don't have to have a Wi-fi connection.
 Even a basic tablet can connect to the Satellites.

 Wireless hard disks !
 The Seagate Wireless Plus 1 TB Mobile Device